What surgeries can correct hearing loss?What surgeries can correct hearing loss?

 Hearing aids have come a long way in the last ten years and one of the options currently available to those diagnosed with mild to moderately-severe sensorineural hearing loss may be the extended wear Lyric hearing aid, manufactured by Phonak.

 A word of caution, though.
 The Lyric is not suitable for everyone.
 Those with small ear canals or with severe to profound hearing loss may not benefit from this technology.
-And while the Lyric is water resistant, it is not waterproof -- meaning it is not suitable to wear when swimming or diving.
+And while the Lyric is water resistant, it is not waterproof, meaning you can't swim or dive with them in.
 Additionally, because the entire device is replaced six to eight times a year, the cost of this option is more expensive than traditional hearing aids.

 Surgery for conductive hearing loss